ftvkyo/statorio/README.md

 Then you can enable the mod in-game.
 Once the mod is activated, you don't actually need to reload/reopen the game whenever you re-install the mod this way.
-I assume that only works because the mod does not need to load any resources.
+That probably only works because the mod does not load any resources.

 When the mod is loaded and a savefile is running, the mod will periodically write into a file in Factorio's `script-output` directory.
 You can display the contents of the file for debugging purposes: